ziutek/blas/README.md

 ### Go implementation of BLAS (Basic Linear Algebra Subprograms)

-Any function is implemented in generic Go and if it is justified, it is optimized for AMD64 (using SSE2 SIMD instructions).
+Any function is implemented in generic Go and if it is justified, it is optimized for AMD64 (using SSE2 instructions).

 Any implemented function has its own unity test and benchmark.